hashicorp/terraform/website/docs/configuration/outputs.html.md

 Just as with
 [resource dependencies](./resources.html#resource-dependencies),
-Terraform analyzes the `value` expression for an output value and autmatically determines a set of dependencies, but in less-common cases there are dependencies that cannot be recognized implicitly.
+Terraform analyzes the `value` expression for an output value and automatically determines a set of dependencies, but in less-common cases there are dependencies that cannot be recognized implicitly.
 In these rare cases, the `depends_on` argument can be used to create additional explicit dependencies: